yzztin/telegram-search/README_EN.md

 ## ⚠️ **Note**

 - PR are welcome!
-- Using UserBot comes with the risk of account suspension, please use with caution.
 - Due to the project being in a rapid iteration phase, database incompatibility may occur.
 It's recommended to back up your data regularly.
 - Get the API key: [#111](https://github.com/GramSearch/telegram-search/issues/111)